X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

 \subsection{Effect of varying the natal kick normalization}

-As detailed in Section~\ref{sec:sn_kick} we investigate three different prescriptions for the BH kick normalizations (see Table~\ref{table:params}).
-The BH kick normalization will influence the future evolution of the first-born CO and change the fraction of BH binaries that disrupt or have significantly altered orbits.
+As detailed in Sect.~\ref{sec:sn_kick}, we investigated three different prescriptions for the \boldred{SN} kick normalizations (see Table~\ref{table:params}).
+The kick normalization will influence the future evolution of the first-born CO and change the fraction of binaries that disrupt or have significantly altered orbits.
 These effects will reflect in the synthetic XLFs.
-In the default population with mass-weighted kicks, the kicks decrease with increasing BH mass, implying that low-mass BHs get considerable kicks.
-For BH kicks normalized by the fall-back fraction (corresponding to model~31 in the Appendix~\ref{appendix:graph}), the BHs either receive no kicks or small kicks (depending on the SN mechanism and the progenitor carbon-oxygen mass).
-Out of the three prescriptions described in Section~\ref{sec:sn_kick}, the strongest BH kicks are for the case with no additional normalization (corresponding to model~47 in the Appendix~\ref{appendix:graph}), where BHs receive kicks drawn directly from a Maxwellian distribution with $\sigma=265\,\rm km/s$, the same as observationally constrained for NSs \citep{2005MNRAS.360..974H}.
+In the default \boldred{BH-XRB} population with mass-weighted kicks, the \boldgreen{strength of the} kicks decreases with increasing BH mass, implying that low-mass BHs get considerable kicks.
+For BH kicks normalized by the fall-back fraction (corresponding to model~31 in Appendix~\ref{appendix:graph}), the BHs either receive no kicks or \boldgreen{weak} kicks (depending on the SN mechanism and the progenitor carbon-oxygen mass).
+Out of the three prescriptions described in Sect.~\ref{sec:sn_kick}, the strongest BH kicks are for the case with no additional normalization (corresponding to model~47 in Appendix~\ref{appendix:graph}), where BHs receive kicks drawn directly from a Maxwellian distribution with \boldred{$\sigma=265\, \rm km~s^{-1}$}, the same as observationally constrained for NSs \citep{2005MNRAS.360..974H}.